mspnp/solution-architectures/cicdbots/README.md

    :book: the artifact that is published as part of this building stage is later being used by the deployment stage

-1. create the final stage that deploys your recently published artifcat
+1. create the final stage to deploy your recently published artifcat into the Azure Web App production slot

    ```bash
    cat >> echo-bot/azure-pipelines.yml <<EOF